Wisdom teeth removal can be a very painful intervention.

-Are there any downsides of smoking weed after wisdom teeth removal?
+Are there any downsides of using weed after wisdom teeth removal?
 Should you expect any side-effects?

-The most common side-effect is dry mouth.
-Luckily, we can deal with that problem very easily – all we need to do is drink plenty of fluids.
-Of course, you can drink anything, but I always recommend water.
+The most common side-effect of smoking weed is actually dry mouth.
+Luckily, you can deal with that problem by drinking plenty of water.

 If cannabis is legal in your country and you want to use it to improve your postoperative experience, always talk to your doctor first.
 They have the best overview of your health and they will undoubtedly know what to suggest.

 Overall, smoking weed after wisdom teeth removal is not a good idea, but using pot in some other way can really help you cope with pain and some other side-effects resulting from surgery.

 By understanding the basics and following the guidelines from above, you can overcome any hardships that come with wisdom teeth removal.
 And feel great in the process!
 Not bad, right?

 Billi January 16, 2020 at 8:01 am